AdamField118/Chaotic_Pendulum/Simulations/README.md

 The first step will be to make a mathematical model, the next step will be to research approximation tecniques, then we can code the simulation and see how it turns out!
 We hope to get graphs out that can be compared to the real world data outputted by the LED tracking program.
 # Mathematical Model

+If you wish to see a neat LaTeX pdf, see [this pdf](../Assets/Mathematical_Model.pdf).

 We started by drawing a diagram to define our system:

 <div align="center">